Mac Users

 Parallels and Fusion

-When running Parallels or Fusion the application will ask you if you want USB devices to work in the Mac or Windows environment when you plug in a device like a programming cable or thumb drive.
+When running Parallels or Fusion the application will ask you if you want USB devices to work in the Mac or Windows environment the first time you plug it in.
 Choose wisely, if you set a cable to work in the MacOS then Windows won’t see it and it will not work.
+You can always go into the programs menu and change which operating system (Mac or Windows) that device is assigned to.

 Parallels OR Fusion?

 This is a toss-up.
 The wife and I have used both and they both work just fine for everything we have thrown at them.
 I stuck with Parallels since it seemed more Mac-like to me, the wife preferred Fusion’s look and feel.
-In reality they both do pretty much the same thing and it is like deciding between a Ford and Chevy or between a Uniden and GRE scanner.
-Look at the feature sets for both and make a decision.
-See if one is on sale this week.
-Flip a coin.
+In reality, they both do pretty much the same thing and it is like deciding between a Ford and Chevy or between a Uniden and GRE scanner.
+Look at the feature sets for both and make a decision or flip a coin.

 Windows License